kiwihodl/Sovereign/README.md

 ### Linting and Code Formatting

-We use ESLint with Next.js configuration and Prettier for code formatting.
-We've kept the linting process simple with just two commands:
+We use ESLint with Next.js configuration and Prettier for code formatting:

+1. First-time setup: `npm run setup-lint`
-- `npm run lint` - Run ESLint to check for issues
+2. Check code: `npm run lint`
-- `npm run lint:fix` - Fix both ESLint and Prettier formatting issues in one command
+3. Fix issues: `npm run lint:fix`

 Before submitting a PR, please run `npm run lint:fix` to ensure your code follows our standards.